neelsmith/validation-tutorial/README.md

-# validation-tutorial
+# `validation-tutorial`

-Validating an editing project following the conventions of HC MID
+Guide to validating an editing project following the conventions of HC MID.

+Build with Scala `tut`.

+Published at ...